Technology

 How risky is it to choose a small energy firm?

-The ultimate risk of choosing a small energy company is that it goes bust, which is what happened to GB Energy Supply in November 2016.
+The ultimate risk of choosing a small energy company is that it goes bust, which is what happened to in November 2016.
 But if your supplier does go under, you won’t be cut off.
 Instead, Ofgem appoints a replacement energy supplier.

 This supplier doesn’t have to honour the prices customers paid previously but any credit balance you have built up will be protected.
 Read our advice on what to do if your energy supplier goes bust.